jamie-anson/MIse-en-place/mise-en-place-output/context-cards/styledViews.md

 ### `getStyledMdViewerWebviewContent`

-**Summary:** The `getStyledMdViewerWebviewContent` function generates a string of HTML content styled for a web viewer, converting and displaying inputted markdown content as part of the user interface in a review and rating system context.
+**Summary:** The function `getStyledMdViewerWebviewContent` generates a fully-styled HTML content string for rendering markdown content within a webview context, ensuring a consistent visual presentation of the markdown data.

 **Signature:** `function getStyledMdViewerWebviewContent(markdownContent: string): string`